-Outside Dates: Between September 1 and February 28.
+Outside Dates: Between September 1 and February 28 in Minnesota and between September 1 and January 31 in Kentucky.

-Hunting Seasons: A season not to exceed 37 consecutive days may be selected in the designated portion of northwestern Minnesota (Northwest Goose Zone).
+Hunting Seasons: A season not to exceed 37 consecutive days may be selected in the designated portion of northwestern Minnesota (Northwest Goose Zone), and a season not to exceed 60 consecutive days, in Kentucky.

 Daily Bag Limit: 2 sandhill cranes.
+In Kentucky the seasonal bag limit is 3 sandhill cranes.

-Permits: Each person participating in the regular sandhill crane season must have a valid Federal or State sandhill crane hunting permit.
+Permits: Each person participating in the regular sandhill crane seasons must have a valid Federal or State sandhill crane hunting permit.